 We are compliant with the Payment Card Industry Data Security Standard which is a set of EU-wide requirements to enhance credit card data security.

 The padlock symbol is displayed whenever payment information is being processed to make you aware that your information is being collected and processed in line with the Data Protection Act.
 When payment details are collected we use a secure server, as indicated by the prefix HTTPS, to encrypt your financial information.
 Our database is hosted in a secure data centre.
 Although these measures are in place we cannot guarantee the security of any information you transmit to us and you do so at your own risk.

 Where your information is stored

 Information which you submit via our websites is transferred to the United States of America, where our website hosting provider is located.
-The company abides by the Safe Harbor privacy principles, as set forth by the United States department of Commerce, regarding the collection, storage, transfer, use and other processing of data transferred from the European Economic Area to the United States.
+The company complies with the EU-US Privacy Shield Framework, as set forth by the U.S. Department of Commerce and the European Commission, regarding the collection, storage, transfer, use and other processing of data transferred from the European Union to the United States.

 Facebook Conversion Tracking and Custom Audiences

 Facebook provides certain features and tools (e.g., pixels, software development kit- SDKs and application programming interface - APIs) that we have added to our websites or mobile apps to allow us to send data about actions that people take on our websites or mobile apps (Event Data) to Facebook to track conversions (Conversion Tracking), to create custom audiences of people who have visited our websites or receive email communications (Custom Audiences from your Website), or to create custom audiences of people who have visited our mobile apps (Custom Audience from your Mobile App).
 Further details can be found in our guide to Facebook tracking.